jbgosselin/audio-device-blocker/README.md

 When a blocklisted device is plugged-in and the system automatically switch to it:
 - Reverts back to the previously used device
-- Fallbacks to a list of devices in with a defined order of preference
+- Fallbacks to a list of devices with a defined order of preference
 - Notifies you when a device has been blocked

 More informations